Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Simulations and Experiments

 Fig.~\ref{fig:sim_cdf} shows the cumulative distribution functions (CDFs) of the position and rotation errors for different algorithms.
 It can be observed that, in both scenarios, LC-VLP consistently outperforms all baseline methods.
 Specifically, in Scenario~\ref{sc:1}, LC-VLP achieves a 95\textsuperscript{th}-percentile position accuracy of $6\cm$ and an 83\textsuperscript{rd}-percentile rotation accuracy of $0.5^\circ$, whereas V-PCA only attains 82\textsuperscript{nd}- and 70\textsuperscript{th}-percentile accuracies, respectively.
-This performance gap arises because V-PCA is a purely geometric solution, whose accuracy and stability are inherently lower than those of the iterative optimization-based LC-VLP.
-The O\pnp\ exhibits the largest errors, mainly because it does not exploit the fixed shape constraints among the RPs.
+This performance gap arises because V-PCA is a purely geometric solution, whose accuracy and stability are inherently lower than those of the iterative optimization-based LC-VLP. {By comparison, O\pnp\ and ISA-SVG exhibit larger errors, since O\pnp\ does not exploit the fixed shape constraints among the RPs, and ISA-SVG relies on IMU which introduces additional pose errors.}